 Cannabis in China and the black market

 Despite legal obstacles, weed in China is thriving on the black market.
 The country produces, by one estimate, a whopping 50% of the world’s cannabis supply.
 Of the 606 patents filed around the world relating to cannabis products, 309 of them belong to Chinese companies.
 Chinese-based organizations have also been found to have links to black market operations abroad.
 One 2019 case found an illegal cannabis growing operation in Southern California funded by over $5 million USD wired from the Guangdong Province of China.

 Devices and smoking accessories and China

 Like China’s global dominance in the cultivation of the plant, it also manufactures a sizable amount of the world’s cannabis accessories and devices.
-Recent data found that of the 721 types of smoking accessories surveyed, every last one was exported from China.
+Data from 2021 found that of the 721 types of smoking accessories surveyed, every last one was exported from China.
 This is also true for ancillary products in more widely legalized markets, such as CBD markets and vape markets.
 With 90% of the world’s e-cigarettes made in China, it’s clear that the country dominates the market in accessories as well as cannabis cultivation.